 Knock up your own, budget version of a living wall by making use of a pocket shoe organiser.
 Pour a little water into one of the pockets to check the drainage, and add a few holes if needed, then it really is as simple as filling the pockets with compost and adding your plants or seeds.

-18. Go for formal hedging, but keep it low
+23. Go for formal hedging, but keep it low

 Offering that winning combo of looking good and being easy to maintain, box hedging is the ideal species for formal, low hedges or borders thanks to its dense evergreen leaves that can be easily trimmed into a neat shape.
 Keep it looking tip-top with a pair of the best garden shears.

-19. Line with lavender
+24. Line with lavender

 Lavender might be at its absolute best over the summer with those amazingly fragrant purple flowers, but its foliage looks good year-round, so it's an excellent choice for an easy-to-grow border shrub for your patio.
-And wildllfe loves it just as much – lavender is a big hit with bees with its nectar and pollen on the menu.
+And wildlife loves it just as much – lavender is a big hit with bees with its nectar and pollen on the menu.